maracorina/soa/README.md

 # Description
 Employee Articles Management System is an application based on microservices created in Java with Helidon and Spring.
+The application has 3 main parts:
+  - An authentication microservice back end (based on Spring Boot)
+  - A management microservice back end (written in Java using Helidon)
+  - A web service client (written in HTML, CSS and JavaScript) The two parts demonstrate how a front end interacts with a microservices back end.

 At the frontend level, it uses a Web Client based on html and javascript.